Getting children to and from school safely is everyone's responsibility.

 - Remind your child to stay safely back from the road and to only enter the vehicle from curbside.

 The drop-off and pick-up zone should be kept clear at all times and only used for its intended purpose.
-Failure to do so can result in frustrated drivers and children who are not exiting or entering curbside being placed in an unsafe situation.
+Failure to do so can result in frustrated drivers and children who are not exiting or entering curbside are being placed in an unsafe situation.

+U-turns are restricted in school zones through City Bylaw.
 The fine for violating this restriction is $50 and enforcement is handled by the Saskatoon Police Service.

 Why restrict u-turns in school zones?